Afraid of the Dark (film): Critical reception

 Afraid of the Dark received mixed critical reviews.
 TV Guide praised the film, though it admitted the film "does not succeed in linking its themes of voyeurism, oedipal complexes and fear of physical harm and then those in Lucas's overly mature imagination.
 The perversions he dreams up are far too sophisticated for a little boy.
 Nonetheless, Afraid of the Dark does its job as a horror film and makes one consider some difficult and ugly issues as well."

 In a positive review, Michael Wilmington of the Los Angeles Times wrote, "'Afraid of the Dark' isn't an intellectually shallow terrorize-the-yuppies shocker.
-In many ways, it's a critique of the new contemporary family thrillers, of the ways movies like 'Fatal Attraction' or 'The Hand That Rocks the Cradle' push our buttons and feed our paranoia."
+In many ways, it's a critique of the new contemporary family thrillers, of the ways movies like Fatal Attraction or The Hand That Rocks the Cradle push our buttons and feed our paranoia."
 Empire wrote, "Deftly avoiding self conscious experimentation and artsy intellectuality, writer/director Peploe constructs a mesmerising world of harsh contrasts and alarming juxtapositions."

-Marjorie Baumgarten of The Austin Chronicle said "Afraid of the Dark gets so wrapped up in its psychological dimensions that it forgets the rudiments of suspense."
-Variety commented the film is "a tricky mix of slasher movie and psychodrama that's strong on tease but weak on final delivery".
+Variety commented the film is "a tricky mix of slasher movie and psychodrama that's strong on tease but weak on final delivery."